 ' Phai,' confirmed Binh softly.

-Now commenced lethal poker.
 Alpha was rearguard.
-The other two companies must slip from the closing enemy noose, quit the valley, pass through Alpha's skirmish line and climb for the emergency Landing Zone on Hill 1937.
-Alpha would shoot down the first North Vietnamese to scramble up the gulley - then Quoc's men must buy time with repeated ambushes - while the other two companies secured the LZ where the helicopters must land.
+The other two companies must slip from the closing enemy noose, quit the valley, pass through Alpha's skirmish line and climb for the emergency Landing Zone on the nearest end of the long mountain.
+Alpha would shoot down the first North Vietnamese to scramble up the gulley – but then Quoc's men must buy time with repeated ambushes - while the other two companies secured the LZ where the helicopters must land.
 Fog was a strong ally though wouldn't fully confuse the enemy scouts now searching for the real line of their retreat.
-Whereupon, once discovered, the North Vietnamese gunners would bombard the LZ with high explosive and shrapnel.
-Avoiding that fate required all Quoc's imagination and nerve.
-Otherwise the dust-off by helicopters from Dong Ha would break down, become a shambles, then a massacre.
+Because, once discovered, the North Vietnamese gunners would soon work out their destination and bombard LZ Lana with high explosive and shrapnel.
+Avoiding that fate required all Binh’s imagination and nerve.
+Otherwise the dust-off by helicopters from Phu Bai would break down, become a shambles, probably a massacre.

-The only way to avoid this disaster was for Quoc to lure the North Vietnamese on a false trail, draw them away from the other two companies.
-That risked Quoc’s company becoming isolated and destroyed.
+The shrewd way to avoid such a disaster was for Quoc to play the old fox and lure the North Vietnamese on a false trail, draw them away from the other two companies.
+Even so, that still risked Quoc’s company becoming isolated and destroyed.

 Binh held up his arm, halted, took the radio-telephone from Tu.
 There was strain though elation on his face when he tilted back his camouflage hat.
 With the back of his left hand, he rubbed streaming sweat from his grave eyes, then shrugged.